Caixin Explains: China’s Big ‘Two Meetings’

 This year’s lianghui is important because it is the beginning of another five-year term of the NPC and CPPCC members.
 For example, more than 2,200 of the 2,980 NPC deputies elected recently are new faces.
 The lawmakers will also vote for a new term of government during this session of meetings.

-Another key topic to watch this year is the NPC vote on changes to China’s constitution, which will have more than 20 proposed revisions, including the establishment of an anti-graft state supervisory commission and the removal of presidential term limits.
+Another key topic to watch this year is the NPC vote on changes to China’s constitution, which will have more than 20 proposed revisions, including the establishment of an anti-graft state supervisory commission.

 What is the National People’s Congress?

 Technically, it is the highest organ of state power.
 Its roughly 3,000 delegates meet once a year to ratify or approve policies, laws, the budget and top government personnel changes.
 Currently, an NPC Standing Committee of about 160 members runs the legislature and passes laws between the annual meetings.

 Has the NPC ever rejected legislation?

 It has never voted down a proposed law, which has raised questions as to its function.
 However, since the legislature held its first meeting in 1954, there have been increasing instances of a lack of consensus.
 In 1982, three delegates abstained from a vote for the first time.
 The first “no” vote was cast six year later, when Taiwan delegate Huang Shunxing voted against the chairman nomination of the NPC’s Education, Science, Culture and Public Health Committee.
 Then in 1992, only two-thirds of the legislature voted for the Three Gorges Dam project.
 More recently, hundreds of delegates have voted against or abstained from voting on the work reports given by the head of the top prosecutor’s office and the chief judge of the Supreme People’s Court.